nyunAI/nyuntam-docs/nyuntam_docs/docs/dataset.md

 ```

 ### Object Detection
-Zero extends support to both COCO and VOC dataset formats for object detection tasks.
+Nyuntam extends support to both COCO and VOC dataset formats for object detection tasks.
 The formats are detailed below:

 **COCO Format**
 ```shell